 Working to create an immigration system consistent with our highest values — because immigrant rights are civil and human rights

 At The Leadership Conference, we believe America is made better by immigrants.
-America is made stronger by the refugees who seek our shores for safety.
-And America is made brighter by those who choose to call this country home.
+America is made stronger by families who lay down new roots here, by refugees who find new lives and freedoms here, by employees who bring new energy and ideas.
+And America is made brighter by all who choose to call this country home.

-When the right-wing scapegoats immigrants and refugees to advance a white nationalist agenda, our coalition rises above the politics of fear and division.
+When opponents of immigration reform try to stir up economic fears to pit communities of color against each other, or when they openly advance racist ideologies and conspiracy theories, our coalition will continue speaking out and pushing back.
 We will continue to protect our most vulnerable communities and demand a home for everyone here in our nation — a nation founded by refugees, immigrants, and those seeking religious freedom.

 Families Belong Together